mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Themes
 ^^^^^^
 If you don’t like the dark default theme of Krita go to: :menuselection:`Settings --> Themes`, and choose a brighter or darker theme.
-If you don’t like the color outside your viewport go to: :menuselection:`Settings --> Configure Krita --> Display`, and change the Canvas border color.
+If you don’t like the color outside your viewport go to: :menuselection:`Settings --> Configure Krita... --> Display`, and change the Canvas border color.

 What Krita Has Over Photoshop
 -----------------------------